G major: Romantic era

-The Romantic composers more often used minor keys, as well as major keys with more sharps and flats.
-Composers like Robert Schumann, Felix Mendelssohn, César Franck, Max Bruch, Anton Bruckner, Modest Mussorgsky, Alexander Borodin, César Cui and Sergei Rachmaninoff only used this key in a few small-scale or miscellaneous compositions, or even avoided it at all.
+The Romantic composers often used keys distant from G major.
+Composers like Robert Schumann, Felix Mendelssohn, César Franck, Max Bruch, Anton Bruckner, Modest Mussorgsky, Alexander Borodin, César Cui and Sergei Rachmaninoff only used this key in a few small-scale or miscellaneous compositions, or even avoided it completely.
 Nonetheless, some important Romantic music was written in G major.

+Harold en Italie, a symphony with a solo viola part by Hector Berlioz, is in G major.
 Frédéric Chopin's Prelude Op.
 28/3, his Nocturne Op.
 37/2 and his Mazurka Op.
-50/1 are in G major.
+50/1 are in this key as well.

 It is also the key of three major chamber music compositions by Johannes Brahms: String Sextet No. 2 Op.
 36, Violin Sonata No. 1 Op.
 78 and String Quintet No. 2 Op.
-111.

-Antonín Dvorák wrote four important pieces in G major: String Quintet No. 2, Op.
+111. Antonín Dvořák wrote four important pieces in G major: String Quintet No. 2, Op.
 77, Symphony No. 8 Op.
 88, Sonatina for Violin and Piano Op.
 100, which he wrote for his children, and String Quartet No. 13, Op.
 106.

 The Violin Sonata No. 2 Op.
 13 by Edvard Grieg is in G major.

 Camille Saint-Saëns chose G major as the key for his String Quartet No. 2 and his Sonata for Bassoon and Piano.
 Gabriel Fauré only wrote one major composition in this key: his second Barcarolle for Piano, Op.
 41.

 The three major compositions in G major of Pyotr Ilyich Tchaikovsky are his Piano Concerto No. 2 Op.
 44 and his orchestral suites No. 3, Op.
 55 and No. 4 "Mozartiana" Op.
-61.

-Three Préludes for Piano (Op.
+61. Three Préludes for Piano (Op.
 11/3, Op.
 13/3 and Op.
 39/3) by Alexander Scriabin are in G major, as well as the Mazurka for orchestra op.
 18, the String Quartet No. 3 Op.
 26 and the Oriental Rhapsody for orchestra Op.
 29 by Alexander Glazunov.

+Post-Romantic and modern era

 Gustav Mahler's Symphony No. 4 and Richard Strauss's tone poem Aus Italien Op.
-16, are also in G major.
+16, are in G major.

+It's the key for the opening 'Sinfonia' of Igor Stravinsky's Pulcinella suite, and for the Piano Concerto for two hands and the Violin Sonata No. 2 by Maurice Ravel.
+The fifth sonata of the Six Sonatas for solo violin by Eugène Ysaÿe is also in G major.

+Sergei Prokofiev wrote his Piano Concerto No. 5 Op.
+55 in this key, and Dmitri Shostakovich chose it for his Cello Concerto No. 2 Op.
+126 and his String Quartet No. 6 Op.
+101.

 In popular culture

-G major is the key stipulated by Queen Elizabeth II to be used for "God Save the Queen" in Canada.
+G major is the key stipulated for the royal anthem of Canada, "God Save the King".
 The anthem "God Defend New Zealand" ("Aotearoa") was originally composed by John Joseph Woods in A-flat major, but after becoming New Zealand's national anthem in 1977, it was rearranged into G major to better suit general and massed singing.
 According to Spotify, G major is the most common key of music on the streaming service (closely followed by C major).